 Freshman Head Coach

-Coach Farland grew up competing in a number of sports in Longview, WA.
-He played varsity basketball at R.A.
+Coach Farland grew up competing in several sports in Longview, WA where he played varsity basketball at R.A.
 Long HS, graduating in 1994.
 He earned college degrees from The University of Portland (’98) and Washington State University (’02) focusing his studies in English, music, history, and secondary education.
-The 2019-20 school year is his 21st year teaching English in Camas where he continues to lead courses in 9th grade Pre AP English, 11th grade AP Language and Comp, and English 12.
-Coach Farland has been with the Camas boys basketball program for 11 seasons, coaching the freshman squad and assisting the varsity basketball team.
-Hobbies include being a fantasy sports nerd, traveling as much as possible, following the Blazers, Seahawks, and Mariners, and supporting his children in their activities: school, sports, music, and church.
-Joe’s family includes Eleanor, his lovely and patient wife of 18 years, their daughter Lucy, an 8th grader at Liberty Middle School, and twin boys, Noah and Jesse, 3rd graders at Helen Baller Elementary.
+This is his 23rd year teaching English in Camas where he typically leads courses in 9th grade Honors English and 11th grade AP Language and Comp.
+This is Coach Farland’s 13th season coaching the Camas freshman squad and assisting the varsity basketball team.
+Hobbies include being a fantasy sports nerd, traveling as much as possible, following the Blazers, Seahawks, and Mariners, and supporting his children in their activities: school, music, theater, sports, and church.
+Joe and his amazing wife Eleanor, a music teacher at Helen Baller Elementary, will celebrate their 20th anniversary this February.
+Their daughter Lucy is a CHS sophomore who puts much of her energy into vocal music and theater, and twin boys Noah and Jesse are 5th graders at Helen Baller who love playing basketball, football, and baseball.